 Part of this strategy should be ensuring you create a culture that embraces digital transformation.
 Employees need to not only accept this digital workplace you are trying to build, but be equipped with the skills and training to leverage it appropriately.

-What is DEX without its technical capabilities?
+What is DEX without technical capabilities?
+Digital transformation is a key component of DEX.
 Factors like disconnected tools, non-automated systems, or inaccessibility of files and apps only hinder DEX optimisation.
 This is exacerbated by remote working challenges that need to be overcome to boost employee experience.

 Making sure your current technology and tools are provide a seamless experience for employees, and ensuring that their restrictions (if any) don’t affect your progress, is crucial.